 The bill aims to enhance sustainable tourism promotion in Washington State by amending existing laws and establishing a framework for a self-supported assessment to fund statewide tourism initiatives.
 It recognizes the significant economic impact of the tourism industry, which generates approximately $23.9 billion annually and supports over 230,000 jobs.
-The bill proposes the creation of a tourism self-supported assessment advisory group tasked with evaluating the feasibility of this funding mechanism and making recommendations to the legislature by November 1, 2025.
+The legislation mandates the creation of a tourism self-supported assessment advisory group, tasked with evaluating the feasibility of this funding mechanism and making recommendations to the legislature by November 1, 2025.
 The advisory group will consist of representatives from various sectors of the tourism industry, ensuring a comprehensive approach to funding tourism promotion.

 Substitute Bill: 43.384.030, 43.384.050